waywardgeek/cardstream/README.md

 Given say 1KiB of key stream values, can a cryptanalist determine the deck order, and thus predict all future output?
-Unlike LFSRs, this scheme does not appear to have a simple algegraic structure, but many proposed crypto schemes where broken because of linear structure the author did not see.
+Unlike LFSRs, this scheme does not appear to have a simple algebraic structure, but many proposed crypto schemes were broken via advanced techniques such as lattice cryptanalysis.

-I believe the problem of recovering the card state from past outputs is difficult.
-The current position is not known since the attacker does not know when the black ace is in the current position, causing the current position to increment without outputing a card.
+I hypothesize the problem of recovering the card state from less than 1000 past outputs is difficult.
+The current position is not known since the attacker does not know when the black ace is in the current position, causing the current position to increment without outputting a card.
 Even a correct guess of half of the card positions seems to lead nowhere, as unknown cards scramble the known cards quickly, more rapidly than the case where two known cards reveal the position of an unknown card.
 After 26 to 260 cards are output, the attacker no longer has statistically useful information about card positions, depending on how we define "useful".
+After 26 cards, no card position is known with better than a few percent probability.